 - G-Eazy "The Day It All Changed"

 You know what's insane?
-I've barely even begun to scratch the surface of the surface; there's literally still well over one-hundred more examples.
-How about some Mos Def or Dead Prez or Ghostface?
-Or some Nas or Eminem or NWA?
-Or some Beyonce or Lana Del Ray or...hey, is that Vanilla Ice?
+I've barely even begun to scratch the surface of the surface; there are literally still well over 100 more examples.

-More than anything, it's mind blowing to think that this '70s rock band that's otherwise completely faded into obscurity has been linked to more hip-hop songs than almost anyone ever.
-For about three decades now hip-hop has undergone seismic shifts, but in a very real way, the one constant has been Mountain's "Long Red."
+More than anything, it's mind-blowing to think that this '70s rock band that's otherwise completely faded into obscurity has been linked to more hip-hop songs than almost anyone ever.
+For four decades now hip-hop has undergone seismic shifts, but in a very real way, the one constant has been Mountain's "Long Red."
 All praise the men of Mountain.
 Yeah!
 LOUDER!!!

-UPDATE: Yo, if it wasn't clear in the write up, I literally got a list of over 175 samples, and that's just the ones that used the vocals (as opposed to the instrumental as well.)
-I couldn't list every single one here, there's almost 400, so I tried to do a representative sample.
+Editors Note: We literally received a list of over 175 samples, and that list only includes the beats that use the vocal sample (as opposed to the instrumental as well.)
 Don't see one you know?
-I can almost guarantee you I didn't forget it, just didn't have space.
+I can almost guarantee you we didn't forget it, we just didn't have space.
 Definitely check WhoSampled for even more.